mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

  - **For populating the database manually** :
     - [InstanceConfiguration](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/loadtest_config.md#instanceconfiguration) section would be as minimal as possible to reduce `db init` time.
     - Post a message in the [Developers:Performance](https://community.mattermost.com/core/channels/developers-performance) channel to request a migration file.
+    - If you're using [comparision](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/comparison.md), there is [an option to load db from a backup](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/comparison_config.md#dbdumpurl).
+If not,
         - `ssh` into the app machine, and `psql` into the connected database.
-    - Drop all tables, log out of psql.
-Run the migration, which might take a while. <!-- This might not be necessary, I faced some primary id collision issue while restoring from sql.
-If someone can confirm it's redundance, we'll delete this instruction.-->
+        - Drop and recreate the target database.
+Restore backup data with `zcat <backupfile> | psql <dsn>`.
         - Now, the app service needs to be restarted so the server can run the necessary migrations.
         - Run `sudo systemctl restart mattermost && until $(curl -sSf http://localhost:8065 --output /dev/null); do sleep 1; done;`
  - **If the feature is behind a feature flag**: [see Claudio's message to add environment variables to app-service](https://community.mattermost.com/core/pl/honr5se45f8etpwexgmi9qbe5a).